 A development opportunity for academic/research staff across the institution.

-My research is in the area health behavioural change and policy making (around alcohol and tobacco harm, household air pollution, maternal health, first response to RCTs) both in the UK and LMIC, with a specific focus on community perceptions, community engagement and mobilization.
+My research focuses on community perceptions, health behavioural change and policy making (around alcohol harm reduction, household air pollution, maternal health [ &tobacco/ alcohol harm], and first response to RCTs) both in the UK and in low and middle income countries.

-At the ISMH i am a co-applicant on the following projects:
+I am also a co-applicant on the below projects:

 Abhyankar P, Wilkinson J, Berry K, Wane S, Uny I, Aitchison P, Duncan E, Calveley E, Mason H, Guerrero K, Tincello D, McClurg D, Elders A, Hagen S & Maxwell M (2020) Implementing pelvic floor muscle training for women with pelvic organ prolapse: a realist evaluation of different delivery models.
 BMC Health Services Research, 20 (1), Art.
 No.: 910. https://doi.org/10.1186/s12913-020-05748-8